oki99doki/CO2day/README.md

     POST /cars: Create a new car.

     GET /cars/<id>: Retrieve a specific car by ID.

-    PATCH /cars/<id>: Partially update a specific car by ID.

     DELETE /cars/<id>: Delete a specific car by ID.